INFORMATION, TERMS AND CONDITIONS (Effective October 2018)

 Azamara Cruises offers promotional pricing that will incur a non-refundable deposit.
 Please refer to the terms and conditions of the relevant promotion for further details at the time of booking.

 An additional non-refundable deposit of A$50 per person must be paid on top of your cruise deposit to secure your flights and airfare for international departures.
 Some airfares may require full payment at time of booking, which may be non-refundable.
 If airfare payment is due prior to the cruise payment schedule, you will be advised at the time of booking.
 Airline taxes are subject to change until airfares are paid in full.

-When using your credit or debit card to pay us directly for your cruise, please be aware that we may process that transaction via a bank outside of Australia and your card issuer may choose to charge you a foreign processing fee.
+When using your credit or debit card to pay us directly for your cruise, please be aware American Express credit card payments may attract a foreign processing fee.
 We advise you to check the terms and conditions of such foreign transactions with your card issuer in advance of making a payment to us.

 We must receive the balance of the cruise cost and/or flight costs (after deducting the deposit you have paid) not less than 120 days before departures unless you book 120 days before departure, in which case you must pay the total cruise and/or flight cost at the time of booking.
 If we have not received all monies due to us in full and on time, you will be deemed to wish to cancel your cruise and cancellation charges as set out below (see clause 31, Cancellations & Refunds) will apply.

 All money you pay to a travel agent (whom we have authorised to sell our cruises) for your cruise with us will be held by the travel agent on our behalf until the money is paid to us.
 If you are unable to complete the online check-in process, this may be due to an outstanding balance on your booking.
 If you have booked via a travel agent, please speak to your travel agent so that the funds can be transferred to us to complete your online check-in.